Raye

 Rachel Agatha Keen (born 24 October 1997), known professionally as Raye (/en/ RAY), is a British singer-songwriter and record producer.
-She first rose to prominence after signing with Polydor Records and subsequently releasing dance singles and extended plays (EPs).
-Raye then gained media attention with her departure from the record label, which allegedly refused to release her debut album.

-Raye independently released her debut studio album, My 21st Century Blues (2023), to critical acclaim.
-The album's third single, "Escapism", gained popularity in social media and became her first song to top the UK singles chart and enter the US Billboard Hot 100.
-At the Brit Awards 2024, Raye won six categories including British Artist of the Year, breaking the record for the artist with the most awards received in a single ceremony of the organization.
-BBC included Raye on its 100 Women 2024 list.
-She received three nominations at the 67th Annual Grammy Awards including Best New Artist.
-In 2023, Raye was selected by Forbes to be one of the honorees on its renowned annual Forbes 30 Under 30 (Europe category) list.

-Lyrically focusing on her own struggles and contemporary issues, the majority of Raye's genre-blending music is influenced by jazz, while also incorporating R&B, pop, and soul.
-Outside of her own discography, Raye has co-written songs for other musicians, such as Beyoncé, Charli XCX, John Legend, Little Mix and Halle.
+Her music blends elements of jazz, pop, dance, R&B, and soul, and her lyrics address personal experiences and contemporary issues.
+She has contributed as a songwriter to music by numerous other artists.

+She signed with Polydor Records in 2014 and gained recognition in 2016 through collaborations on Jonas Blue's "By Your Side"—her first entry on the UK Singles Chart—and Jax Jones's "You Don't Know Me", which reached the UK top three.
+Raye later released several extended plays, as well as the project Euphoric Sad Songs (2020), which spawned the UK top-ten single "Secrets", a collaboration with Regard.
+In 2021, she collaborated with Joel Corry and David Guetta on the UK top-three entry "Bed", and departed Polydor, citing the label's refusal to release her debut studio album.

+Raye signed with Human Re Sources in 2022 and independently released her debut studio album, My 21st Century Blues (2023), to critical acclaim.
+Its third single, "Escapism", became her first UK chart-topper.
+She also collaborated with Cassö and D-Block Europe on the UK top-two single "Prada".
+Raye's second studio album, This Music May Contain Hope (2026), received critical acclaim and became her first number-one album on the UK Albums Chart.
+Its lead single, "Where Is My Husband!", became her second UK chart-topper and her highest-charting release on the Billboard Global 200.

+The first female recipient of the Brit Award for Songwriter of the Year, Raye has won seven Brit Awards and two Ivor Novello Awards, in addition to awards from the Recording Academy and the Songwriters Hall of Fame and nominations for a Mercury Prize and three Grammy Awards.
+Her six wins at the Brit Awards 2024 set the record for the most awards received by an artist in a single year.

 Early life

-Raye was born as Rachel Agatha Keen on 24 October 1997 in Tooting, London, to a Ghanaian-Swiss mother who is a mental-health worker, and an English father from Yorkshire.
-She has three younger sisters: the songwriter Abby-Lynn, the musician Lauren, and Katelyn.
+Rachel Agatha Keen was born on 24 October 1997 in Tooting, London, to a Ghanaian-Swiss mother who is a mental health worker, and an English father from Yorkshire.
+She has three younger sisters: the singer-songwriters Absolutely and Amma, and Katelyn.
 As a child, Raye frequently attended church where her mother sang in the choir and her father was the musical director.
-Raye and her family later moved to Croydon, South London, where she grew up and studied at Woodcote High School.
+Raye and her family later moved to Croydon, where she grew up and studied at Woodcote High School.

 Surrounded by music, Raye first showed interest in becoming a recording artist at the age of eight.
-She wrote her first song for a concert in Year 6 and performed it at the Southwark Cathedral, after her father taught her how to play the piano.
+She wrote her first song for a concert in Year 6 and performed it at Southwark Cathedral, after her father taught her how to play the piano.
 At age 14, Raye was chosen to enter the BRIT School, where she studied for two years before dropping out due to feeling "confined".
-She spent most of her teenage years learning how to write songs professionally in studio sessions at the weekends.
+She spent most of her teenage years learning how to write songs professionally in studio sessions on the weekends.